utah-cs4470-sp25/runtime/README.md

     void *jpl_alloc(int64_t bytes)

 It wraps the standard `malloc` method and checks for errors.
+The newly-allocated memory is zeroed.
 If `malloc` fails to allocate memory, it cleanly exits the program, with exit code 1.
-If `0` or fewer bytes are requested, it always returns the null pointer.
+If `0` or fewer bytes are requested, also cleanly exits the program, with error code 1.
 Note that its argument is a _signed_ 64-bit integer, even though `malloc` normally takes an unsigned argument.
 This is for uniformity.

 The `get_time` function has the following signature: